matwoess/jsourceprofiler/docs/runtime-impact.md

 # Runtime impact
-To evaluate how much the inserted counter statements impact the run-time performance of a program, we ran a few benchmarks of the [DaCapo Benchmark Suite](https://dacapobench.sourceforge.net/) in three different configurations:
+To evaluate how much the inserted counter statements impact the run-time performance of a program, we ran a few benchmarks from the [DaCapo Benchmark Suite](https://dacapobench.sourceforge.net/) in three different configurations:

-- "orig" — The original unmodified benchmark project without instrumentation
+- "orig" — The original, unmodified benchmark program without instrumentation
 - "instr" — A version with counter-increment statements added to every code block
-- "sync" — The benchmark with synchronized counters, using the `AtomicLongArray`
+- "sync" — The benchmark with synchronized counters (using the `AtomicLongArray`)

 The following figure shows the average relative run-time overhead of seven benchmarks programs compared to their un-instrumented version: